Matty-El/velo-route/README.md

 ### Surface

-VeloRoute features a clean and simple design with .... background and ... text to provide good contrast....
+VeloRoute features a clean and simple design with #263238 used for dark backgrounds and text and #fafafa for light backgrounds and text to provide good contrast.

 #### Branding